 Sociology: Higher education; inequality and mobility; culture; race, class, and gender; parent and family involvement in education; transition to adulthood; research methods; second-generation immigrant students

-Blake R. Silver is Assistant Professor of Sociology in the Department of Sociology and Anthropology and Director of Data Analytics and Assessment in the Honors College.
+Blake R. Silver is Assistant Professor of Sociology in the Department of Sociology and Anthropology and Director of Data Analytics & Assessment in the Honors College.
 He received a PhD in sociology from the University of Virginia, where he was a Jefferson Fellow.

-Dr. Silver's book, The Cost of Inclusion: How Student Conformity Leads to Inequality on College Campuses (University of Chicago Press), is now out in print.
-The book uses a micro-sociological lens to explore the ways racial and gender inequality are reproduced as students use culture to pursue social inclusion in the college setting.
+Dr. Silver's new book, The Cost of Inclusion: How Student Conformity Leads to Inequality on College Campuses (University of Chicago Press), is now out in print.
+The book uses a micro-sociological lens to explore the ways racial and gender inequality are reproduced as students pursue social inclusion in the college setting.

 Roksa, Josipa, and Blake R. Silver.
 2019. “‘Do-It-Yourself’ University: Institutional and Family Support in the Transition Out of College.”
 Review of Higher Education, 42(3): 1051-1071.